mlow/netflow-traffic-accounter/README.md

 **listenPort** - Default: 3000.
 The port to listen for NetFlow data on.

 **exportInterval** - Default: 300.
-How often to export aggregated traffic data.
+How often to export aggregated traffic data (in seconds).
 Data is is exported when the following condition is true:

     currentSystemTime % exportInterval == 0

 **localNets** - Default: null.
 An array of subnets considered local, which we will account incoming and outgoing traffic for.
 Can be an array of strings or